appcanary/blog/source/drafts/security-broken.html.markdown

 There are lots of real, important, conceptually difficult problems in security.
 We don't really know how to write secure code, and it's all too easy to get socially engineered.
-But, right now, the vast majority of threats can be thwarted by the basics:
+But, right now, the vast majority of threats can be thwarted by <b>the basics</b>:

 1. Keep your systems patched
 2. Keep your systems properly configured.